xvik/guice-validator/README.md

 install(new ImplicitValidationModule(yourValidationFactory));
 ```

-In order to exclude types from automatic validation use custom matcher:
+In order to configure types from automatic validation use custom matcher (e.g. to exclude some classes):

 ```java
 install(new ImplicitValidationModule()